ccp5UK/dl-poly/execute/README.txt

 store n

-where n is an alphameric string, the macro will store all input and output files within the execute directory into the data sub-directory as the corresponding files /TESTn/.
+where n is an alphanumeric string, the macro will store all input and output files within the execute directory into the data sub-directory as the corresponding files /TESTn/.